Report an obstruction on a road or street

 Removing an obstruction

-In such cases the Department for Infrastructure (DfI) has legal powers and may enforce removal.
+In such cases the Department for Infrastructure (DfI) may legally remove the obstruction.

 Unauthorised vendors/ traders on roads or streets are dealt with by the local council.